joey-qytyku/OS-90-i386/docs/userspace.md

 OS/90 is intended to be a desktop operating system for only one user.

+# Role of DPMI

+Userspace applications are PE/COFF files with special executable headers that use DPMI to load the executable data and also handle dynamic linking.
+The loading code is called by interrupt Each process is a virtual machine, given the impression of being a single-tasking DOS machine with direct access to hardware.
+Memory is shared by all processes using the same LDT.

 # INIT program

 INIT.EXE is the program that initializes the system.
 It must be 32-bit.